About Us

 Our Vermont Homestead in Spring.

-I spent much of my youth growing garden produce with my grandmother, and I inherited both her passion for plants and her green thumb.
 My gardening ambitions have expanded to include permaculture and herbs, and we forage much of what we don’t grow from the surrounding woodlands.

 Spring Foraging Basket

-At 12, I found my first herbal medicine guide—and I was instantly hooked!
+At 12, I found my first herbal medicine guide, and I was instantly hooked!
 I’ve been studying herbs and herbal remedies for nearly 30 years now, and today, we grow or forage most of the medicines my family uses to stay healthy year-round.

 At 17, I moved to the Northeast for college, where I found my true passion for outdoor living and connecting with nature.